OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Koenig, David - Realityland: True-Life Adventures at Walt Disney World
 - Kondo, Marie - The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing
 - Koski, Olivia & Grcevich, Jana - Vacation Guide to the Solar System: Science for the Savvy Space Traveler!
+- Koster, Raph - A Theory of Fun for Game Design
 - Kuhn, Thomas S. -  The Structure of Scientific Revolutions
 - Kurzweil, Ray - The Age of the Intelligent Machines
 - Kurzweil, Ray - The Age of the Spiritual Machines